skypjack/entt/docs/md/entity.md

 When an empty type is detected, it's not instantiated by default.
 Therefore, only the entities to which it's assigned are made available.
 There doesn't exist a way to _get_ empty types from a registry.
-Views and groups will never return their instances (for example, during a call to `each`).<br/>
+Views and groups never return their instances (for example, during a call to `each`).<br/>
 On the other hand, iterations are faster because only the entities to which the type is assigned are considered.
 Moreover, less memory is used, mainly because there doesn't exist any instance of the component, no matter how many entities